In a right triangle, one leg has length 6 and the hypotenuse has ... | Study Prep in Pearson+

 Multiple Choice

 In a right triangle, one leg has length and the hypotenuse has length .
-If is the length of the other leg, select the correct value of .
+Find the length of the other leg in simplest radical form with a rational denominator.

 A